Dave Ramsey Budget Percentages

 The Benefits Of A Budget

 A budget is a written plan for your money over a set timeframe.
-It gives you an in-depth understanding of what you can afford to spend your money on, taking into account your financial limitations.
+It gives you an in-depth understanding of what you can afford to spend your money on, considering your financial limitations.

 Budgeting will provide you with a host of benefits to your financial health.